cambiotraining/bacterial-genomics/materials/37-plasmids.md

 :::{.callout-exercise}
 #### Running MOB-suite

+Make sure you are in the `E_coli` directory for this exercise.

-We have run `MOB-suite` on a single sample.
+Above, we have run MOB-suite on a single sample.
 However, we have ten samples that we need to repeat the analysis on.
-To do this, we've provided a script that runs `MOB-suite` on all the FASTA files for all the samples in the `data/assemblies` directory using a _for loop_.
+To do this, we've provided a script that runs MOB-suite on all the FASTA files for all the samples in the `data/assemblies` directory using a _for loop_.

 - In the folder `scripts` (inside your analysis directory), you'll find a script named `01-run_mobsuite.sh`.
 - Open the script, which you will notice is composed of two sections: